-- 4.4 The Strategic Risk Register (SRR) was a central register of all the risks that may prevent the Council meeting its long-term strategic objectives, it was owned and managed by the Corporate Leadership Team and each risk has a named owner.
+- 4.4 The Strategic Risk Register (SRR) was a central register of all the risks that may prevent the Council meeting its long-term strategic objectives, it was owned and managed by the Corporate Leadership Team and each risk had a named owner.

 - 4.5 Strategic Risks were identified by the Corporate Leadership Team and may be added to by horizon scanning or the escalation of risks from the Operational Risk Register.
-The Corporate Leadership Team reviewed all strategic and high-level operation risks on a quarterly basis and report to the Audit Committee on risk managements activities.
+The Corporate Leadership Team reviewed all strategic and high-level operation risks on a quarterly basis and reported to the Audit Committee on risk managements activities.

 - 4.6 The Strategic risk register contained the following details for each risk:

-- risk contributing factors
+- Risk Contributing Factors

-- risk triggers
+- Risk Triggers

-- risk impacts/consequences
+- Risk impacts/Consequences

-- current internal controls
+- Current Internal Controls

-- required internal controls/actions
+- Required internal controls/actions

-- risk scores current and target.
+- Risk Scores current and target.

 - 4.7 The Operational Risk Register (ORR) was a central register of Service level risks produced as part of the annual service plan.
 The Council's operational risks were owned, managed and updated by Service Managers.
 Operational risks were identified through various channels including annual service planning activities, team meetings, process improvements and staff appraisals.

 - 4.8 Quarterly review and updating of strategic and operational risk were recorded centrally on Pentana, a web-hosted Performance and Risk Management system.
-All strategic and operational risks are visible (in real time) to the Corporate Leadership Team via a Dashboard on Pentana. - 4.9 Principal risks on the strategic risks register during 2019-20 were:
+All strategic and operational risks are visible (in real time) to the Corporate Leadership Team via a Dashboard on Pentana.